- Posters must adhere to a 36in x 48in presentation foam board. Boards may be oriented horizontally or vertically

 - Save the file as a pdf file

-- Submit to the library Media Center via the Media Services Student File Upload button; the files are often too large for email.
+- Submit to the library Media Center via the Printing Upload Form button; the files are often too large for email.

 - Submit poster no later than two days before the date it is needed